 - You may include extra pages on suitable positions within your application-pdf for explanations and structure.
 We love neat and structured applications.

-- Do not write any extra information in the Email text
+- Do not write any extra information or questions in the Email text

 The IAS Team will only process applications that follow precisely the above steps.
-(Check the Filename, Subject, Text, pdf, completeness before sending the email)
+The selection comittee evaluates only the pages in the final application pdf.
+Emails to the IAS Team or links to more information or official documents will not be followed nor read.
+Check the Filename, Subject, Text, pages in the pdf, the completeness of the application before sending the email.

 Approximately the best 5% of ranked applications receive a letter of acceptance.
 The following three criteria are rated individually and then combined: with 1. accounting for 40%, and 2. and 3. accounting for 30% each.
 Meaning hypothetically a perfect application can receive a maximum of 100%.